mary-tkachenko/weather_app/README.md

 <strong>WEATHER APP</strong>
 <p> This project is a part of workshop.
-It was based on api data from https://openweathermap.org/.
+It was based on the api data from https://openweathermap.org/.
   The site has the following functionality:
   <ul>
     <li>User can search for weather using zip code (if it is only in the USA) or specifying city and country; </li>